ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-new-or-edit-category.md

   toolbar icon is not shown if you are creating a new item.
 - **Versions**.
 Opens the Item Version History window to show any prior versions of this item.
 This allows you to view older versions of this item and, if desired, restore from an older version.
-See [Version History](https://docs.joomla.org/Help40:Components_Version_History "Special:MyLanguage/Help40:Components Version History") for more information.
+See Version History for more information.
 - **Help**.
 Opens this help screen.

-## Related Information

-- [TinyMCE and Code Mirror Editors](https://docs.joomla.org/Help4.x:Editors/en "Help4.x:Editors/en")
-- To work with existing Categories: [Category Manager](https://docs.joomla.org/Help4.x:Articles:_Categories/en "Help4.x:Articles: Categories/en")
-- To work with Articles: [Article Manager](https://docs.joomla.org/Help4.x:Articles/en "Help4.x:Articles/en")